42yeah/EoS/_posts/2020-4-11-evaders-in-ocaml.md

   Gc.compact ()
 ```

+The full source repository is [here](https://github.com/42yeah/Evaders.OCaml).
+You can check it out if you want.

 ## Conclusion

 You might notice there are quite a few differences, as I've changed a lot of things on the flight.
 If there aren't, lucky me!